-Jack Ma, the wealthiest man in China spoke at the Davos World Economic Forum about his journey founding Alibaba, a Chinese E-Commerce website that today handles more traffic than Ebay and Amazon combined – recently selling over $2 billion of goods in 96 seconds.
+Jack Ma, the wealthiest man in China, spoke at the Davos World Economic Forum about his journey founding Alibaba; a Chinese e-commerce website that currently handles more traffic than eBay and Amazon combined – and having recently sold over $2 billion of goods in just 96 seconds.

-In his interview (video above), he gave a few interesting tips on his success.
+In the video below, he offered a few interesting tips on his success.

 1. Make it a daily habit.

-In order to learn English, a teenage Jack Ma with limited resources decided to go to the Shangri-La Hotel every morning and pick up Western tourists to give them free tours of his home town HangZhou, in return for English lessons and some practise.
-He did this every morning for 9 years, rain or snow.
+In order to learn English, a teenage Jack Ma with limited resources decided to visit the Shangri-La Hotel every morning and pick up Western tourists.
+Ma exchanged free tours around his home town HangZhou in return for English lessons and a bit of practice.
+He did this every morning for 9 years, rain, hail, or shine.

 2. Do not give up.

 Rejection is something Jack Ma is extremely familiar with and it does not seem to faze him one bit.
 He failed his university entrance exam 3 times.
 He applied to 30 jobs when he was looking for work and was rejected from all of them, including a job at KFC where 24 people applied and they hired everyone but him.
-He wrote to Harvard for a total of 10 times and was knocked back every single time.
+He wrote to Harvard a total of 10 times and was knocked back every single time.

 When asked about his failed applications to Harvard during the interview, he replied: “Someday I should go teach there maybe”.

 3. Take the initiative and make it happen.